Ver en Español

 Selling Assets Without Consent Can Be Considered Dissipation

 In Florida, “dissipation,” as covered under Florida Statute 61.075, happens when one spouse sells, spends damages, lends, or disposes of marital assets without the other spouse’s knowledge or permission.
-The practice involves reducing the marital assets up for division in the divorce.
+The practice involves reducing the marital assets up for division.
+It is essential to stop asset dissipation in divorce by ensuring the court accounts for these missing funds during final distribution.

 Courts don’t take kindly to suspected dissipation or asset hiding in anticipation of divorce.
 A family court judge may see a spouse’s unilateral sale or transfer of marital property as deliberately attempting to prevent the other spouse from receiving an equitable share.
 Generally, the burden falls on the accusing spouse to prove dissipation.